About

 I am also a lecturer in English and comparative literature at Columbia University.

-My first book, The Grid, was published by Carcanet in the UK and Changes in the US.
-The Grid was shortlisted for the John Pollard Foundation International Poetry Prize and the Anglo-Hellenic League Runciman Award, and named one of “the best poetry books of 2023” by The Telegraph.
-“The Grid is no mere footnote to the classics,” the poet Katie Peterson writes. “[I]n this work, Mandel changes the shape of the American narrative poem forever.”
+My first book of poems, The Grid, was published by Changes Press in the US and Carcanet Press in the UK.
+The Grid was shortlisted for the John Pollard Foundation International Poetry Prize and the Anglo-Hellenic League Runciman Award, longlisted for the Michael Murphy Memorial Poetry Prize, and named one of “the best poetry books of 2023” by The Telegraph.